BracketCove/GraphSudokuOpen/README.md

 # Project Overview

 ### Note:
-1. Please see the multiplatform branch for the latest version.
+Please see the multiplatform branch for the latest version.
-2. This project has been made

 Graph Sudoku is an application which was created with three goals in mind: